hugochinchilla/botanist/README.md

 ## Why this project?

-A pet peeve of mine is being able to execute any development environment just by running `docker compose up` after cloning it.
-No need to set up anything, no need to read the readme file, for me that is devex bliss.
+Something I like a lot is being able to run any development environment just by running `docker compose up` after cloning it, without having to set up anything, no need to read the readme file, for me that is devex bliss.

 A typical problem setting docker to run with a user different that root is needing to customize your user id in a dotenv file before being able to start the project, and that makes me unhappy.